esteinborn/grunt-scripts/README.md

 grunt-scripts
 =============

-Here is a collection of my grunt build scripts so that I can steal pieces from them from time to time.
+I'm trying to create a merge conflict! an steal pieces from them from time to time.